Uncertainty-Guided Label Rebalancing for CPS Safety Monitoring: Approach

 \section{Approach}

 This section presents \method, a supervised learning approach for safety monitoring in CPSs.
-The objective of \method is to train an effective safety predictor in the presence of a highly imbalanced dataset. \method is a supervised approach trained with both safety and uncertainty labels, which can be obtained from predefined safety rules (e.g., minimum distance to obstacles) and from detecting behavioral inconsistencies, such as abrupt heading changes over short time intervals.
-In particular, the uncertainty labels can be automatically generated using simple rules.
-The detailed procedure is described by \citet{superialist} and is beyond the scope of this work.
+The objective of \method is to train an effective safety predictor in the presence of a highly imbalanced dataset. \method is a supervised approach trained with both safety and uncertainty labels.
+Safety labels are derived from predefined safety rules (e.g., the minimum distance to obstacles), while uncertainty labels are obtained from expert annotations of behavioral consistency in flight trajectories, following Khatiri et al.~\cite{superialist}.